Wisconsin Grants to Improve Health

 Eligible applicants may request up to $5,000 in funding to support direct, event-specific expenses.
 Learning event support awards are limited to one award per event.

-- Learning events must be hosted by an eligible Wisconsin-based 501c3 or 501c6 organization, or a Wisconsin government-based entity or organization.
+(c)3 or 501(c)6 organization, or a Wisconsin government-based entity or organization.
 The host organization must have an EIN number and will be responsible for the fiduciary and reporting requirements of the AHW project and project budget.

-- And $100,000 in funding is available to support up to 20 MCW-led learning events hosted by MCW faculty.
+- $200,000 in funding is available to support up to 40 MCW-led learning events hosted by MCW faculty.

 - Describe a key learning gap that the event aims to address